apache/doris-website/docs/compute-storage-decoupled/creating-cluster.md

 }'
 ```

 Add an FE Follower.
+In the following example, `node_type = FE_OBSERVER`.

-`node_type = FE_MASTER` indicates that the node can be elected as the Master.
-If you need to add an FE Observer, you can set `node_type = OBSERVER`.
+**Currently, Doris does not support adding FE Follower in the compute-storage decoupled mode.**

 ```Plain
 curl '127.0.0.1:5000/MetaService/http/add_node?token=greedisgood9999' -d '{